Zaidahamedbaig/Amazon-Clone/README.md

 # Amazon-Clone
-This us the project which contain the clone of amazon website which is build using HTML and CSS
+This is the project which contain the clone of amazon website which is build using HTML and CSS.
+You can use Visual Studio Code for better results